ddwalk77/FDIP/README.md

 data, certain other metrics are not available.
 The data is skewed for certain categories leading to the selection of the macro average for F1, precision, and recall vs weighted or micro.
 A display of the confusion matrix for each algorithm is available in addition to a classification report within the links provided below.
+This helps visually demonstrate the true and predicted labels.

 Details on the hyperparameters used for each algorithm are: